-Los Rios Park in San Juan Capistrano is a playground addition to the very historic Los Rios neighborhood.
+Los Rios Park playground in San Juan Capistrano is a great place to play in addition to its location in the very historic Los Rios neighborhood.
 If you’ve ever taken the train to the San Juan Capistrano Amtrak Station, you’ll be able to find this playground.
-It sits directly behind Zoomars Petting Zoo.
-The moms at Just Spotted did a great write-up of their trip to Zoomars back before the playground opened.
-Jennifer at Tiny Oranges even took the train and had a blast.
+It sits directly behind Zoomars Petting Zoo and I first covered it back in 2009 when it was built.

 Location: Exit Interstate 5 at Ortega Highway.
 Head towards the San Juan Capistrano Mission and turn left onto Del Obispo.
 After you cross Camino Capistrano and the railroad tracks, make an immediate right onto Paseo Adelanto.
 You’ll see the parking lot come up on your right past Zoomars.
 It’s marked by a large boulder with “Los Rios Park” written on it.
 MAP to Los Rios Park in San Juan Capistrano